Intreecom/robotlb/tutorial.md

 apt install -y wireguard
 ```

-Then let's list all network interfaces and find the name of the interface that our private network is connected to.
+Then let's list all network interfaces and find the target interface that our private network is connected to.

 ```
 $ ip addr